 As different people enter crystal meth rehab at different stages of addiction, the type of treatment a person needs depends on his or her individual treatment needs.
-For people at the early stages of addiction, detox followed by a one-month inpatient program may be enough, though ongoing outpatient treatment afterwards will likely be necessary.
+For people at the early stages of addiction, a stay in a detox center followed by a one-month inpatient program may be enough, though ongoing outpatient treatment afterward will likely be necessary.

 People coming off long-term addictions often require both medical and psychological help, in which case two to three months of inpatient care may be warranted.
-Regardless of the severity of addiction, most addicts will require ongoing counseling and psychotherapy as part of the crystal meth rehab process.
+Regardless of the severity of addiction, most addicts will require ongoing counseling and psychotherapy as part of the recovery process.

 Recovering addicts have the best chance of a successful recovery when they take the time to work through the roots of their addiction problems in treatment.
 Thinking the worst of the addiction problem is dealt with in detox sets a person up for relapse and makes the recovery process that much more difficult.